zhengjunyao-work/arc24/docs/modeling/Iteration_07_training_data.md

 - External datasets do not get good validation losses and quickly overfit.
 - Making a combo with new train and val n-1 is the best option.

-### What is the best strategy for test-time fine-tuning?

-TODO: try different learning rates, try with combo-v2

 ### Is it helpful to first train on RE-ARC?

 ![training from RE-ARC](res/2024-08-20-07-48-54.png)